 Significant financial investment makes it unsuitable for smaller agencies

-Steep learning curve and complex setup–requires dedicated implementation teams and training
+Steep learning curve and complex setup requiring dedicated implementation teams

-Agency Pro Tip: Adobe Analytic's Segmentation IQ feature is very handy for discovering statistically significant differences among different segments using automated analysis.
+Agency tip: Adobe Analytics' Segmentation IQ feature is very handy for discovering statistically significant differences among different segments using automated analysis.

 4. HubSpot Marketing Hub

-Just be aware: HubSpot pricing increases quickly as a client list and contact database grows.
-And while the platform is user-friendly, some advanced features are gated behind its higher-tier plans.
+Just be aware: HubSpot pricing increases quickly as a contact database grows.
+And while the platform is user-friendly, some advanced features are gated behind higher-tier plans.

 Pricing